 According to contract requirements, the 1252 contractor must complete a root cause analysis in order to close the CNCR related to the subsidence at Cross Passage 5.
-The contractor is refusing to conduct this analysis and SFMTA is working to close the related CNCR.
-There will likely be a deduction in the contract value for the estimated cost of the root cause analysis that was not conducted.

 The contractor's commitment to quality and the execution of the contractor's Quality Management Plan have been concerns of SFMTA for the 1300 Contract.
 SFMTA completed an audit of the TPC Quality Control system, including staff and procedures in May.
 That audit was completed in early June, identifying six corrective actions to be taken by the contractor.